Stress

 Now more than ever, it is important to be kind to ourselves and others, identify what makes you happy by reflecting on your day or perhaps take up a new hobby.
 There are some suggestions below, which might help you do this.

 Mindfulness - Relaxation techniques can help you feel less stressed, improve your sleep quality, increase your concentration and memory, and reduce symptoms of anxiety.
 Dr Peter Malinowski, Reader in Natural Sciences and Psychology, and experienced Mindfulness Practitioner recorded a Guided Mindfulness Meditation session so you can practice.
-Find out more on the mindfulness webpages.
-You can also listen back to our Bicentenary guided meditation with The Mind Map and Melodic Distraction.
+Find out more on the mindfulness webpages

-Craft Club - We run monthly lunchtime craft club meet-ups at Exchange Station, expert crafters and newbies welcome.
+Craft Club - We run regular craft club meet-ups, with expert crafters and newbies welcome.
 Try something new or work on an existing project.
-We also run monthly 'Let's Make!' sessions which are themed guided classes.
+We also run various monthly craft sessions.
 Various dates available via Staff Events page.

 Managing stress: by reducing effects of external stressors